Homeowner Assistance Program Overview

 3. Complete the Program Application

-Qualified homeowners who submitted a program survey and have had an environmental review of their property performed by the program will be invited to complete the program application according to their phase.
-The application may be completed on any mobile device, such as a smart phone, computer or tablet, by accessing the link provided in the email sent by the program.
+Qualified homeowners who submitted a program survey and have had an environmental review of their property performed by the program were invited to complete the program application according to their phase.
+The deadline to complete the Restore Louisiana program application was October 31, 2023.
+The program is no longer accepting new applications.

 4. Eligibility Review